av1155/scripts/scripts/JavaProjectManager/README.md

 ### Interactive Menu

-1.  **IntelliJ IDEA Project**: Select this option to compile and run files from an IntelliJ IDEA project.
+1. IntelliJ IDEA Project: Compile and run files from an IntelliJ IDEA project.
-2.  **Maven Project**: Choose this to compile and run files from a Maven project.
-This includes support for running Maven tests (`mvn test`).
+2. Maven Project: Compile and run files from a Maven project, or run mvn test.
-3.  **Generic Java Project**: Choose this for generic Java projects not tied to any specific IDE or structure.
+3. Generic Java Project: Compile and run files from a generic Java project.
-4.  **Re-run Last Executed File**: Quickly re-execute the last file without navigating through the menu.
+4. Re-run Last Executed File: Quickly re-execute the last file without navigating the menu.

 ### JVM Options

-When compiling and running a Java file, the script will now prompt you to enter any JVM options (e.g., -Xmx1g to allocate 1GB of memory).
-You can either enter the desired options or press Enter to skip this step and proceed with default JVM settings.
+When compiling and running a Java file, the script will now prompt you to enter any JVM options (e.g., `-Xmx1g` to allocate 1GB of memory).
+These options allow you to control the behavior of the JVM, including memory allocation, garbage collection, and more.
+Some common JVM options include:

+-   `-Xmx<size>`: Sets the maximum heap size (e.g., `-Xmx2g` for 2GB).
+-   `-Xms<size>`: Sets the initial heap size (e.g., `-Xms512m` for 512MB).
+-   `-XX:+UseG1GC`: Enables the G1 garbage collector.

+You can enter the desired options or press Enter to skip this step.

 ### Argument Handling